jamashita/ts-boilerplate/README.md

 ## Do first after pulling this repository

-you should do this command.
+you should run this command at first.
-this command means you are going to install the packages into your working directory.
+this command means you are going to install the required packages into your working directory.

 ```
 yarn install